Greece Moments Greece Moments

 Informative exhibition in Poliochni

-The complex was built and expanded in several eras.
-You can find detailed information about this on information boards at the entrance.
-There are no other information boards on the excavation site itself.
-Only individual house ruins were labeled.
-One of the most recent finds is the Bouleuterion, a large rectangular building with several rows of seats.
-It is assumed that this is the oldest parliament in the world.
+The complex was built and expanded over several periods.
+Information boards at the entrance provide detailed information about this.
+There are no additional information boards at the excavation site itself.
+Only a few house ruins have been labeled.
+Among the most recent finds is the Bouleuterion, a large rectangular building with several rows of seats.
+It is believed to be the oldest parliament in the world.

 poliochni bouleuterion limnos